QCD sum rule study of topped mesons within heavy quark effective theory: Acknowledgments

 \section{Acknowledgments}

-This project is supported by the National Natural Science Foundation of China under Grant No.~12075019, the Jiangsu Provincial Double-Innovation Program under Grant No.~JSSCRC2021488, the China Postdoctoral Science Foundation under Grant No.~2024M750049, the SEU Innovation Capability Enhancement Plan for Doctoral Students, and the Fundamental Research Funds for the Central Universities.
+This work was supported by the National Natural Science Foundation of China under Grant No.~12075019, the Jiangsu Provincial Double-Innovation Program under Grant No.~JSSCRC2021488, the China Postdoctoral Science Foundation under Grant No.~2024M750049, the SEU Innovation Capability Enhancement Plan for Doctoral Students, and the Fundamental Research Funds for the Central Universities.